Saturday, March 17, 2012

 Sunday, March 4, 2012

-Identifying influential spreaders and efficiently estimating the number of infections in epidemic models: a path counting approach
+Identifying influential spreaders and efficiently estimating infection numbers in epidemic models: a walk counting approach

 The news at this end is that Frank Bauer and I just submitted a new preprint on arXiv:

-We introduce a new method to efficiently approximate the number of infections resulting from a given initially-infected node in a network of susceptible individuals, based on counting the number of possible infection paths of various lengths to each other node in the network.
-We analytically study the properties of our method systematically, in particular demonstrating different forms for SIS and SIR disease spreading (e.g. under the SIR model our method counts self-avoiding walks).
-In comparison to existing methods to infer the spreading efficiency of different nodes in the network (based on degree, k-shell decomposition analysis and different centrality measures), our method directly considers the spreading process, and as such is unique in providing estimation of actual numbers of infections.
+We introduce a new method to efficiently approximate the number of infections resulting from a given initially-infected node in a network of susceptible individuals.
+Our approach is based on counting the number of possible infection walks of various lengths to each other node in the network.
+We analytically study the properties of our method, in particular demonstrating different forms for SIS and SIR disease spreading (e.g. under the SIR model our method counts self-avoiding walks).
+In comparison to existing methods to infer the spreading efficiency of different nodes in the network (based on degree, k-shell decomposition analysis and different centrality measures), our method directly considers the spreading process and, as such, is unique in providing estimation of actual numbers of infections.
 Crucially, in simulating infections on various real-world networks with the SIR model, we show that our walks-based method improves the inference of effectiveness of nodes over a wide range of infection rates compared to existing methods.
-We also analyse the trade-off between estimate accuracy and computational cost of our method, showing that the better accuracy here can still be obtained at a comparable computational cost to other methods.
+We also analyse the trade-off between estimate accuracy and computational cost, showing that the better accuracy here can still be obtained at a comparable computational cost to other methods.

 1. How to efficiently estimate the number of infections resulting from a given initially-infected node in a network of susceptible individuals?

-2. What network structural properties local to the initially-infected node are most useful for prediction of its spreading efficiency?
+2. What network structural properties which are local to the initially-infected node are most useful for predicting how well disease will spread from it?

-As such, there has been a lot of work recently trying to find local network properties of nodes that are useful in predicting the relative spreading efficiency of different initially-infected nodes in a network.
+In fact, there has been a lot of work recently trying to find local network properties of nodes that are useful in predicting the relative spreading influence of different initially-infected nodes in a network.
 This attempts to address problem 1, but additionally gives very useful insight into how local network structure can promote or inhibit disease spreading (i.e. problem 2).
 The properties other authors have investigated range from simply examining out-degree, to k-shell analysis, to various measures of node centrality in the network (e.g. eigenvector centrality).
-And the good news is that you get a surprisingly accurate insight into the relative spreading efficiency of the various nodes.
+And the good news is that you get a surprisingly accurate insight into the relative spreading efficiency of the various nodes with these very simple measures.
 Such work has attracted a lot of attention, for example being published in Nature Physics.

 However, we observed two issues with these approaches: